the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 Minorities are groups that gained (an unfortunate) expertise in areas related to ostracisation, abuse, and unwarranted discrimination.
 As a measure of their depth of knowledge, they have their expert opinions, and expert options benefit from weighted voting.

-*Ensuring that unpopular or minority opinions are heard and providing smaller groups the opportunity to influence matters of significant concern to them.*
+Minorities have the ability to coagulate their own proposal options in the forums.

 ## Effective Moderation

 The process of Conviction Voting has already addressed most if not all these issues.
-Mythos has implemented an upgraded version of Conviction Voting that offers also weighted voting (by tokens obtained by personal effort).
+Mythos has implemented an upgraded version of Conviction Voting that is in N Dimensions and offers also weighted voting (by tokens obtained by personal effort).

-*Addressing challenges in moderation, including ensuring diverse representation of viewpoints, distinguishing valuable contributions from "off-topic" comments, and preventing moderator biases from influencing the process.*
+The default options included in the proposal creation cover situations like "off-topic" proposals or proposals that cannot be enforced.
+The scarcity of the computing "gas" (to solve the halting problem) and the fines incurred when voting for options that do not have public utility will teach the voters to vote (and comment) with prudence.

+The forums are open only to people who are responsible for their opinions.
+The login is by eID.

 ## Scalability

 By using Merkle proofs, this voting can be scaled to the entire population of the planet.
 However, if the production of 1 block per 2-4 seconds is not enough: side-chains can be spawned out of Mythos on-demand.
 These chains' validator set will depend upon geographical/networking lag clustering of the validators of the mainnet.

-*We emphasize scalable processes that can be conducted virtually, rather than through in-person engagement.
-We are aware that this approach might sacrifice some benefits associated with in-person discussions, and we recognize that certain aspects could be lost in a virtual setting.*
+We also have a novel solution for the scalability of blockchains in work.
+We cannot discuss it before we will demo it in action.

 ## Actionability